kubernetes/enhancements/keps/sig-api-machinery/35-storage-version-hash.md

 Kubernetes does not have a convergence mechanism for HA masters.
-During HA master rolling upgrade/downgrade, depending on which apiserver handles the request, the discovery document and the storage version might vary.
+During HA master rolling upgrade/downgrade, depending on which apiserver handles the request, the discovery document and the storage version may vary.

 This breaks the auto-triggered storage migration.
 For example, the storage version migrator gets the discovery document from an upgraded apiserver.
 The new